-According to Deloitte, the challenge for businesses nowadays is how to close the gap when dealing with millions of individual expectations—in an era when personalised service is the norm.
+According to Deloitte, the challenge for businesses nowadays is how to close the gap when dealing with millions of individual expectations—in an era when personalized service is the norm.
 Going through reviews individually to cater to consumer trends is time-consuming and costly; fortunately, there are means and methods out there which can aid consumer research firms to take advantage of review platforms.

-The explosion of internet-generated content, coupled with methodologies such as sentiment analysis and text analytics, present exciting opportunities for marketers to generate market intelligence on consumer attitudes and brand opinions.
+The explosion of internet-generated content, coupled with methodologies such as sentiment analysis and text analytics, presents exciting opportunities for marketers to generate market intelligence on consumer attitudes and brand opinions.
 Data analysis tools are the shortcut to quickly summing up the mood and reaction to a marketing campaign or a new release.

 Sentiment analysis determines if an expression is positive, negative, or neutral, and to what degree.
 Both processes are paramount for combing over review platforms, empowering consumer researchers to engage with immense quantities of data and consumer viewpoints.
-Sentiment analysis programs, such as SAS, help businesses understand the social sentiment of a brand, product or service.
-In theory, sentiment analysis categorises opinions expressed in a piece of text just as a human might.
+Sentiment analysis programs, such as SAS, help businesses understand the social sentiment of a brand, product, or service.
+In theory, sentiment analysis categorizes opinions expressed in a piece of text just as a human might.

-To cite an example of sentiment analysis in action, Forbes recently carried out an in-depth investigation into the social reaction of Nike’s decision to feature Colin Kaepernick in its 30th-anniversary ad campaign for its Just Do It slogan.
+To cite an example of sentiment analysis in action, Forbes recently carried out an in-depth investigation into the social reaction to Nike’s decision to feature Colin Kaepernick in its 30th-anniversary ad campaign for its Just Do It slogan.
 Using sentiment analysis, they noted a marked sentiment transition from a negative outbreak in the hours following the tweet, which following two days of Nike campaigning shifted to a positive reaction, highlighted by positive tweets and online comments.
-The platform Forbes used, Sentio, combs ‘alternative’ data, including review platforms, Twitter and Instagram to evaluate consumer response to a new product, service or launch.
+The platform Forbes used, Sentio, combs ‘alternative’ data, including review platforms, Twitter, and Instagram to evaluate consumer response to a new product, service, or launch.

 Review Monitoring is a well-known way of auditing and responding to aggregated reviews across multiple platforms.
-Companies like Reputology and Review Trackers keep tabs on brands and amplify the voice of the customer by monitoring reviews from over 100 platforms, including Google Reviews, Yelp and Amazon, to provide firms with feedback and even consumer insights into their offering.
+Companies like Reputology and Review Trackers keep tabs on brands and amplify the voice of the customer by monitoring reviews from over 100 platforms, including Google Reviews, Yelp, and Amazon, to provide firms with feedback and even consumer insights into their offering.
 The larger review monitoring sites now offer customer experience analytics to paint a complete, accurate picture of the entire customer journey and can flag up any recurring problem areas.

-Consumer research companies may feel the heat in the face of review monitoring services, text analytics and sentiment analysis, however, these services are gadgets that help to collect and aggregate data; the judgement and insight they offer are inchoate and primitive.
+Consumer research companies may feel the heat in the face of review monitoring services, text analytics, and sentiment analysis, however, these services are gadgets that help to collect and aggregate data; the judgment and insight they offer are inchoate and primitive.
 The invention of the calculator did not bring about the end of mathematics; Microsoft Excel did not put accountants out of a job.
 Reviewing tools are enhancers and enablers—which when used well, can provide enriched insight.

-On the old-fashioned end of the spectrum, Ramit Sethi, GrowthLab CEO and author of ‘I will teach you to be rich’ explains the unsung advantages of analysing three-star reviews to understand consumer trends better.
+On the old-fashioned end of the spectrum, Ramit Sethi, GrowthLab CEO and author of ‘I will teach you to be rich’ explains the unsung advantages of analyzing three-star reviews to understand consumer trends better.
 He argues that ‘you cannot listen to everyone’s feedback; you are being pulled in a million different directions.’

 Instead, he explains that filtering all reviews on an Amazon product to show only the three-star responses is the most effective means of understanding where and how to improve.
 Three-star reviews are the most balanced and include the products’ fortes and faux-pas.
 Evaluating three-star reviews is a neat trick for consumer researchers looking to provide constructive criticism to a business.

 Ramit goes on to suggest using reviews alongside websites such as Reddit, or even Quora—websites for discussion and sharing—to ask difficult questions to consumers.
 Take opening a new coffee store, for example.
-The new café wants to maximise footfall and ensure a welcoming environment.
+The new café wants to maximize footfall and ensure a welcoming environment.
 Enter Reddit’s r/coffee, where you will find like-minded coffee enthusiasts keen to help out the business plan, offering suggestions on which genre of music should be played and at what level, tips for the distance between coffee tables, and even pointers on how to motivate new staff.

 Quora.com provides similar results but offers a Q and A setup, as opposed to a group discussion.
 Although overlooked by professional consumer research firms, discussion websites are a tidy way of talking to consumers to find out how to provide the highest-quality service.